 Does Kilz paint live up to its reputation?
 Is it easy to work with, spreadable, and most importantly, does it effectively block those problem stains?

 With a well-established reputation spanning over four decades, Kilz paint has been in the business of covering up rust stains, mold, mildew, and unfortunate color choices in millions of homes.
 Kilz paint is a water-based latex primer and sealer.
-Available in one-quart, one-gallon, and five-gallon sizes, Kilz comes pre-tinted in white, but it can be tinted to the color of your choice.
+Available in quart, gallon, and 5-gallon sizes, Kilz comes in basic white and can be used as is or tinted to the color of your choice.

 Kilz is not meant to be the eventual finish coat.
 Its sheen is a dull flat-matte comparable to any other kind of primer.
-This means that Kilz' sheen is not the smooth, suede-like type of flat finish you might find with a flat interior wall paint.
+The sheen is not the smooth, suede-like type of flat finish you might find with a flat interior wall paint.
 Instead, its chalky finish is meant as a base for other paints.
 Tinted Kilz is only meant to bring this lower base coat closer to, or even exactly matching, the top finish coat, reducing the number of color coats needed.

 Since Kilz is water-based, it has very little smell and is comparable to the smell of regular acrylic-latex interior paints.
 Because of this tolerable smell, Kilz is conducive to working in even small, enclosed spaces.